-The series’ success led to creating additional shows within the Law & Order franchise.
+The series’ success led to the creation of additional Law & Order franchise shows.
 The program is the longest-running primetime drama currently on American television.
 The show was recently renewed for the twentieth season, which will tie it with Gunsmoke as the longest-running prime-time drama in American television history.
 See also Law & Order: Special Victims Unit.

 Matlock is an American television legal drama that stars Andy Griffith in the title role of Ben Matlock.
 On the popular legal show, Andy Griffith plays an Atlanta defense lawyer who charges $100,000 per case to defend clients by finding the real killer.

 Miami Vice is an American television series that Michael Mann produced for the NBC network.
 The Miami Vice television show became noted for its heavy integration of music and visual effects to aid in telling the story.
 Miami Vice starred actors Don Johnson and Phillip Michael Thomas as two Metro-Dade Police detectives working undercover in Miami.
 Miami Vice ran for a total of five seasons on NBC.
 Music was an integral part of the show’s vibe and often included hit songs from various artists, many of whom guest-starred on the popular show.
 Jan Hammer performed the program’s catchy theme song.

 Mickey Spillane’s Mike Hammer, which stars actor Stacy Keach in the show’s title role, is a television series originally aired on the CBS television network from January 28, 1984, to January 12, 1985.
 The detective TV series consists of 24 sixty-minute episodes.